West Virginia Mountaineers football: Mountaineer Field

 Panoramic view inside of Mountaineer Field in 2004.

 Since 1891, the Mountaineers have played their home games in Morgantown, West Virginia along with neutral-site games at numerous locations throughout West Virginia, most notably in Charleston, Clarksburg, Fairmont, Parkersburg and Wheeling.
 The construction of Old Mountaineer Field in 1924 gave WVU its first permanent home facility.
 Located next to Woodburn Hall in what is now considered the Downtown portion of the WVU campus, the first incarnation of Mountaineer Field consisted of a horseshoe-type seating arrangement.
 The stadium eventually grew in capacity to its peak of 38,000 by 1979.
 The physical location of the stadium made it impossible for further expansion to take place, however, and led to the relocation of the football program to the new Mountaineer Field in 1980.
 The old stadium was razed in 1987.
 At the southwest corner where the stadium once stood, there is a horseshoe-shaped monument commemorating the stadium.
 From 1924 to 1979 the Mountaineers played 267 games at Old Mountaineer Field, compiling a 171–82–14 record.

 The Mountaineers have played their home games at the second incarnation of Mountaineer Field since 1980.
 The bowl-shaped stadium is located on the Evansdale section of the WVU campus.
 Originally constructed with an east–west configuration of the seating areas and a capacity of 50,000, subsequent seating additions at the north and south ends of the facility increased the capacity to over 63,000 by 1986 through the 2003 season.
 Suites were first introduced to Mountaineer Field in 1994, with 12 suites being constructed in the first row of the press box on the stadium's west end.
 General admission seating in the north end zone was replaced with 18 suites in 2004 to create the "Touchdown Terrace" section, while four additional suites were added in the south end zone in 2007.
 The construction of Touchdown Terrace in 2004 brought the stadium's capacity to 60,000.

 As of November 29, 2003, the stadium has been named "Milan Puskar Stadium" in honor of Milan Puskar, the founder of Morgantown-based Mylan Pharmaceuticals, in recognition of his $20 million donation to the university.

 Due to Mountaineer Field's capacity and the relatively smaller populations of West Virginia's largest cities, it has been suggested that Morgantown becomes the largest "city" in the state on game days due to the influx of spectators at the stadium.
 Crowds at Mountaineer Field have earned the reputation of being loud and boisterous, creating a hostile atmosphere for opposing teams.

-The largest crowd to ever attend a game at the stadium was 70,222, set on November 20, 1993.
+The largest crowd to ever attend a game at the stadium was 70,222, set on November 20, 1993, when West Virginia defeated #4 Miami 17–14.